tarakbumba/zeynep/README.md

 Overview
 ------------
 As you may see, zeynep is not ready for production.
 I intend to create three bash scripts:
-- zeynep-tarball-creator : Chroot environment generator and archiver (DONE)
+- zeynep-tarball-creator : Chroot environment generator and archiver (Merged in zeynep script)
-- zeynep-package-builder : Package builder and does other things that i think (NOT DONE)
+- zeynep-package-builder : Package builder and does other things that i think (Merged in zeynep script)
 - zeynep : Master of the Universe. :) One bash script that combines above two.
+(DONE)

 Usage
 ------------